anhnguyendepocen/NCCU_StatisticalComputingAndSimulation/README.md

 # NCCU course : Statistical Computing and Simulation

-I will do the same thing twice but in a different languages, one is R and the other is Python.
+I will do the same thing twice but in different languages, one is R and the other is Python.

 Detailed description of the content I will present in Python folder.